Jeremy Pena Player Props: Astros vs. Athletics

 Athletics Pitching Rankings

+- The pitching staff for the Athletics has a collective 7.7 K/9, the fourth-worst in MLB.

-- The Athletics' 6.83 team ERA ranks last across all league pitching staffs.
+- The Athletics have a 6.81 team ERA that ranks last among all MLB pitching staffs.

-- Muller will start for the Athletics, his first of the season.
+- Medina makes the start for the Athletics, his fifth of the season.
+He is 0-3 with a 6.45 ERA and 19 strikeouts in 22 1/3 innings pitched.

-- The 25-year-old left-hander makes his season debut and his first appearance in more than a year.
+- His most recent time out was on Wednesday against the Seattle Mariners, when the righty threw 5 1/3 innings, surrendering three earned runs while allowing five hits.

+- The 24-year-old has a 6.45 ERA and 7.7 strikeouts per nine innings across four games this season, while allowing a batting average of .236 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.